What Are the Symptoms of Corns and Calluses?

 Here are some ways to identify different types of corns and calluses:

-A callus is a patch of compact, dead skin anywhere on the body which is subject to friction.
-There are different common names given to various type of calluses.
+- A callus is a patch of compact, dead skin anywhere on the body which is subject to friction.
+There are different common names given to various types of calluses.

 Call Your Doctor About a Corn or Callus if: